Neilanshu/kpi_report_automation/README.md

 	•	aov_per_category.png
 	•	yoy_growth_per_category.png
 	•	Logs: Logs of the execution process can be tracked if necessary.

-Contributing

-We welcome contributions to improve the project!
-To contribute:
-	1. Fork the repository.
-	2. Create a new branch for your feature or bugfix.
-	3. Make your changes and commit them.
-	4. Push your changes to your forked repository.
-	5. Create a pull request describing the changes you’ve made.

 Acknowledgments
 	•	pandas: Used for data manipulation and analysis.